HL7/davinci-ecdx/input/pagecontent/signatures.md

 ### Digital Signatures

-*Digital Signatures* are as type of *Electronic signature* that meet the following functional requirements:
+*Digital Signatures* are a type of *Electronic signature* that meet the following functional requirements:

-1) authentication  - how the person that claims he is, is really that person
+1. authentication  - how the person that claims he is, is really that person
-2) integrity - has not been altered
+2. integrity - has not been altered
-3) non-repudiation - if action later ( legal etc ) signer can not say it is not them.
+3. non-repudiation - if action later ( legal etc ) signer can not say it is not them.

 Digital Signatures employ encryption technology and a digital certificate issued by a certification authority(CA).
 The encryption ensure the integrity of the data has been attested by the signee.
 A certificate issued by a CA that the Data Consumer trusts ensures that the Data Consumer can trust that the signature is authentic and non-repudiable.

 #### Digital Signature Rules For CDEX FHIR Bundles: